PewDiePie: Media lists and rankings

 Kjellberg's influence has ranked highly on various lists.
 Subtitled as the "King of YouTube" on The Verge's 2014 "Verge 50" list—the outlet's "definitive list of the most interesting people building the future."
 On his listing's blurb, The Verge wrote that "Kjellberg's real talent is finding the human within games.
 He's just a normal person, finding the authentic in games for an audience that are desperate for a little more humanity."
 In 2015, Kjellberg was included on Time's list of the 30 most influential people on the Internet, with the publication writing that his channel "broadcasts some of the most-watched programs in pop culture."
 Later in 2015, Kjellberg was featured on the cover of Variety's "Famechangers" issue, with the magazine ranking him as the "#1 Famechanger", or "those whose influence stands head and shoulders above the rest".

 The following year, Time included him on their Time 100 list, with South Park co-creator Trey Parker writing in his entry, "I know it might seem weird, especially to those of us from an older generation, that people would spend so much time watching someone else play video games [...]
 But I choose to see it as the birth of a new art form.
 And I don't think anyone should underestimate its most powerful artist."
-Forbes wrote that "[Kjellberg's] overall brand suffered earlier this year [2017] when he included antisemitic content in nine of his videos," when citing their reason for not ranking him as the top gaming influence.
-Forbes still included Kjellberg in the gaming category of their June 2017 "Top Influencers" list.
+In 2017, Forbes did not rank Kjellberg as the top gaming influencer, citing that his "overall brand suffered earlier this year when he included antisemitic content in nine of his videos".
+Nevertheless, the publication still included Kjellberg in the gaming category of their June 2017 "Top Influencers" list.
 In September 2019, The Sunday Times ranked him first on their list of the UK's 100 most influential people online.